 Hello & thank you for joining us!

-Winning posters will be available exclusively at the live auction held at The Benton House (312 S. Downey Avenue, Indianapolis, IN 46219).
+The top three (3) winning posters will be available exclusively at the live auction held at The Benton House (312 S. Downey Avenue, Indianapolis, IN 46219).
 In addition to the winning posters, we’ll have some exciting other items up for auction!
-Doors open at 6:30 PM, with the auction starting at 7:00 PM.
-Join us and our guest auctioneer, radio personality and Irvington’s own, Sean Copeland!
+Doors open at 6:30 PM, with the auction starting at 7:30 PM.

 If you'd like to see the items, they will be on display at the Irvington branch of the Irvington Public Library while the auction is live.